 Cost: $20 Styling Fee + Cost of Items Kept ($20 fee will be applied as a credit toward anything you keep from your shipment.)

 Coupon Code: N/A

 Stitch Fix is a personal styling service for women.
-With Stitch Fix, you provide your style, size, and budget preferences, and they will send you a package of stylish goodies to try on at home.
-There is a $20 styling fee that is applied to your order should you decide to keep any / all of the pieces.
+With Stitch Fix, you provide your style, size (they also do maternity fixes), and budget preferences, and they will send you a package of stylish goodies to try on at home.
+You only pay for the items you love and decide to keep.
+There is a $20 styling fee which is applied to your order should you decide to keep any / all of the pieces.
 If you don’t keep anything, you don’t receive a refund of the fee.
-And if you keep all of the pieces, you get a 25% discount on everything!
+If you keep all of the pieces, you get a 25% discount on everything!
 Also, I should mention that you are only charged once you “check out” at Stitch Fix.
 You have a few days to try everything on and the box comes with a bag and a prepaid USPS return label so you can easily ship back the pieces you aren’t interested in.

 Do you get Stitch Fix?
-What have been your favorite items you’ve received?
+What have been your favorite items you’ve received so far?
 If you haven’t checked out Stitch Fix but want to give it a try, click here.
 And don’t forget, the better feedback and more information you give, the better chance you will have to get amazing Fixes that work for you!